TnTech-ECE/F25_Team8_DARPAChallengeTriageDrone/Reports/Detailed Design/Signal Processing Subsystem.md

 After disturbance removal, the reconstructed signal is filtered to isolate the low-frequency band associated with respiration and heart rate.
-Respiration is obtained at 0.13-1.0Hz, and heart rate is measured at 0.8-3.0Hz.
+Respiration is obtained at 0.13-1.0 Hz, and heart rate is measured at 0.8-3.0 Hz.

 The NVIDIA Jetson Nano provides computational services to execute everything within the 500ms processing window specified by the subsystem